MishaDey/Network-Traffic-Analysis-Email-Header-Review-Ports-Scanning-and-SQL-Injection/Readme.md

 5. Capture and Analysis of traffic from Bluetooth Packets
 6. Capture and Analysis of traffic from UDP (User Datagram Protocol) Packets
 7. Capture and analysis of traffic with only background applications and all the other applications closed

+# Nessus_Professional_Port_Scanning_and_Analysis
+1. Complete Operating System Scan and identification of all ports that are open
+2. Perform Basic Network scan, Advanced Scan, Host Discovery Scan
+3. Generation and record scan reports
+4. Analysis of running Applications and the corresponding ports and protocols used by them